Kalanchoe daigremontiana (Alligator Plant) after I brought it home on 5-6-22, #879-2.

 Kalanchoe daigremontiana (Alligator Plant) on 11-6-22, #920-1.

 I put the Kalanchoe daigremontiana on a plant shelf in my bedroom for the winter.
-I had to remove the second shelf for this plant and the Kalanchoe thyrsiflora.
-The latter had buds when I brught them inside, but this plant started afterward.
+I had to remove the second shelf for this plant and the Kalanchoe luciae.
+The latter had buds when I brought them inside, but this plant started afterward.
 The next thing I knew the inflorescence was touching the bottom of the shelf.
-I had to move it’s pot in the floor.
+I had to move its pot to the floor.

 Kalanchoe daigremontiana (Alligator Plant) on 11-22-22, #925-4.